January 20th - February 3rd, 2017

 Drive to Lewa Safari Camp in Lewa Downs during the morning game drive (two hours).
 Stay two nights with game drives daily.

 This camp is based within the private 65,000 acre wildlife conservancy of the Lewa Wilderness Trust.
 The conservancy is home to about 10% of Kenya’s black rhino population and the single largest population of Grevy’s zebra in the world.
 The big five are often seen in this area.
 Lewa reinvests all the profits generated from tourism (including profits from Lewa Safari Camp) into its core programs.
-When you visit Lewa, you will help thousands of people from different backgrounds and cultures improve their lives, help to give their children a future and also ensure Africa’s wildlife has a stable home.
-Domestic beers, house wines, and laundry included during your stay at Lewa.
+When you visit Lewa, you will help thousands of people from different backgrounds and cultures improve their lives, help to give their children a future, and also ensure Africa’s wildlife has a stable home.
+Laundry included during your stay at Lewa.

 All the big cats, elephant, black rhino, and plains game spread out before you; it’s better than the Discovery channel because you are part of the spectacle.
 We cannot forget the impressive birds including the crowned cranes, tawny eagle, secretary bird, and kori bustard.
 Other creatures include common zebra, warthog, hyena, gazelle, hartebeest, wildebeest, Masai giraffe, reedbuck, banded mongoose, and hippos in the river.
 Year-round babies and young can be seen.
 The Mara is spectacular!

 Return flight to Nairobi mid/late morning.
-Private day rooms at the Norfolk.
+Private day rooms at The Boma Nairobi.
 Evening flight home.
 This day will give you time to repack, visit some gift shops, or relax at the hotel by the pool.
 We’ll have our last dinner together as a group before leaving for our return flights home in late PM.
 You’ll gain a day on the return, so you should be home late day on January 15th.

 10 Guests Minimum